Pros / You can order one card at a time to compare cards or confirm you like a card before ordering in bulk.

 You can order cards individually to confirm if you like the design before ordering more.
 Individual cards cost more per card than buying in bulk, and you have to pay for individual postage, so most people won’t want to do this in excess, but it’s nice to have the option, for instance, to compare the layout of two different cards to decide which one you like better.

 Postable thrives on simplicity, both in its photo card designs and its options.
 There is only one option for paper: a high quality recycled cardstock that it isn’t exactly cheap.
 If you want to save money, you can create a similar design on a postcard for half the price.
-The sample card we ordered through Postable tested well among our panel of judges and was one of the more attractive designs we saw.
+This is one of the most expensive services we tested, which makes it a bad choice for anyone looking for an affordable option.
+Our testers noticed that thee sample card we ordered was off color and printed blurry.